 4. Evaluate Your Training Program Options

-While there are many coaching certifications out there, only a select few programs are accredited by the International Coach Federation (ICF), the coaching industry’s governing body for coaching and training schools.
+While there are many coaching certifications out there, only a select few programs are accredited by the International Coaching Federation (ICF), the coaching industry’s governing body for coaching and training schools.
 Upon successful completion of an ICF-Accredited Coach Training Program, you’ll become a Certified Professional Coach (CPC), recognized by the ICF.

 Since there are over 200 coach training programs available in the U.S. alone, choosing one with ICF accreditation is a distinct advantage.
 There are three different types of accreditation or approval that the ICF offers: